 - I guess I don’t belong in college.

-Like my students, I have experienced times when my own self-doubt has been profoundly and painfully debilitating, distorting my own perceptions about my work, my relationships, and even my standing with God.
+I have experienced times when my own self-doubt has been profoundly and painfully debilitating, distorting my own perceptions about my work, my relationships, and even my standing with God.
 In fact, I recognize that these questions about my value and acceptance initiate the deep fear not just that I won’t be accepted, but that I am, by definition, unacceptable.

 Perhaps the source of these insidious, relentless doubts is the enemy not only of my soul, but of my students’ souls — an enemy whose greatest achievement would be to discourage the people God created to bear his image in the world — to discourage us so thoroughly that we would be kept from fulfilling his purposes us.